 Film & Campaign brought three core team members of our successful 2019 campaign DIE KINDER DER UTOPIE (Children of Utopia) to drive research and development of this new project: outreach coordinator Dubi Petrak, communications specialist Lia Kessler, and campaign strategist Ben Kempas.

 Initially, we worked closely with filmmaker Edgar Hagen, producer Pascal Trächslin, and protagonist-turned-consultant Axel Lankenau to come up with ideas for the campaign.
 At the time, the circumstances of the pandemic made it difficult to convince potential partners to commit to a radical large-scale campaign focusing on personal encounters.
+The search for a charitable host organisation became a lot longer than ever before.

 What we want to change